sskyy/zero/README.md

 ## 1 Introduction

 Zero is a node.js web framework.
-It can help you build website or application in an extremely easy way.
+It can help you build robust and flexible application in an extremely easy way.
-There are two main features make zero different from other framework:
+The two main features make zero different from other framework are:

 ### 1.1 Behavior based module system

-Related modules does not related in code level, but in system behavior level.
-That means in most case module can be added or removed without changing related module's codes, and system may still working well.
+Modules provide behavior convention instead of calling invention.
+Which means once a module is installed, provided behavior will be attached to the system automatically without a single line of calling its api.
+For example, if you install `user` module, the routers to handle login and registry is set, and the user model is built.
+The purpose of behavior convention is to reduce the reduplicate work of implementing common logics, such as user login, to its limits. And the other goodnees comes along is that, it makes system more flexible for enable or disable behavior doesn't require code changing.

-### 1.2 Using event to build system logic
+### 1.2 Using event to organize business logic

-Zero has several powerful module to help you build your system using event.
-So module can loose couple easily.
-What is more amazing is that zero dev tool can trace the event fire stack for every request and make a graph for you.
+There are several powerful module to help you build your system using event in zero.
+Modules can be loosely coupled easily.
+What is more amazing is that, the event fire stack for every request can be dumped and made into a graph by using zero dev tool.
+This shares the same philosophy of not changing existing code with Behavior Based Module System.
+With this feature, we are planing on something really awesome called Cross Language Event.
+It will enable zero to trigger events handled by another zero system implemented in a different language like Go or Python.
+Once this work is done, developers can share or reuse all zero modules of any supported languages.

 ## 2 Quick start

-You can use codes below to install a blog system [twenty](http://twentyjs.com) based on zero .
+Let's try to install a blog system [twenty](http://twentyjs.com) based on zero.

 ```